War3Evo/FMX.Radio/README.md

 -- Note from War3Evo --

-   I am working to only to get this version working for the Android Version because that is all I care about getting working.
+   Works for Delphi 10.2.2 Tokyo for Firemonkey Android!

 -- End of Note from War3Evo --

 # FMX.Radio
-Delphi ~~XE7~~ Tokyo 10.2 Firemonkey Radio Player Stream data from HTTP and FTP servers (inc. Shoutcast, Icecast & Icecast2), with IDN and proxy server support and adjustable buffering
+Delphi ~~XE7~~ Tokyo 10.2.2 Firemonkey Radio Player Stream data from HTTP and FTP servers (inc. Shoutcast, Icecast & Icecast2), with IDN and proxy server support and adjustable buffering

 #FMX.Radio.Windows